volo-rs/faststr/README.md

 `faststr` is a string library that try to avoid the cost of clone.

+## Why we need it?

+In Rust, the String type is commonly used, but it has the following problems:

+1. In many scenarios in asynchronous Rust, we cannot determine when a String is dropped.
+For example, when we send a String through RPC/HTTP, we cannot explicitly mark the lifetime, thus we must clone it;
+2. Rust's asynchronous ecosystem is mainly based on Tokio, with network programming largely relying on bytes::Bytes.
+We can take advantage of Bytes to avoid cloning Strings, while better integrating with the Bytes ecosystem;
+3. Even in purely synchronous code, when the code is complex enough, marking the lifetime can greatly affect code readability and maintainability.
+In business development experience, there will often be multiple Strings from different sources combined into a single Struct for processing.
+In such situations, it's almost impossible to avoid cloning using lifetimes;
+4. Cloning a String is quite costly;

+Therefore, we have created the `FastStr` type.
+By sacrificing immutability, we can avoid the overhead of cloning Strings and better integrate with Rust's asynchronous, microservice, and network programming ecosystems.

+## When should I use it?

+1. When you need to send a String through RPC/HTTP;
+2. When you read a String from a file or database or config;
+3. Everywhere when you don't need to mutate the String anymore;

 ## Related Projects

 - [Volo][Volo]: Rust RPC framework with high-performance and strong-extensibility for building micro-services.